 For electrolysers in general, the main issue is to optimize the technology with a focus on cost reduction.
-Key areas of development comprise increased operational flexibility by improving ramp-up rates especially high temperature electrolysis, start times and stand-by energy use.
-Draw upon the modularity of electrolysers and the respective flexibility of power capacity.
-For PEM electrolysers, the goal should be to reduce costs to USD 800 per kW (€ 700 per kW) till 2024 through optimized manufacturing, more resistant polymer membranes and reduced noble metal content.
+Key areas of development comprise increased operational flexibility by improving ramp-up rates, start times and stand-by energy use especially of high temperature electrolysis, and modularity of electrolysers and the respective flexibility of power capacity.
+Considering costs, target values are provided in (Fuel Cells and Hydrogen 2 Joint Undertaking, 2018).
+For example, the goal for PEM and other low temperature electrolysers (e.g., AEM) should be to reduce costs to USD 800 per kW (\in 700 per kW) till 2024 through optimized manufacturing, more resistant polymer membranes and reduced noble metal content as well as the use of non-noble metal catalysts.
 Total efficiency should be increased to more than 80% (HHV), the lifetime to at least 80 000 hours and the stack capacity to multiple MW.
-In total, system capacity should be increased to the 100 MW scale and ramp-up rates to comply with the primary control power market must be achieved.
+In total, system capacity should be increased to the 100 MW scale and ramp-up rates complying with the primary control power market must be achieved.

 Clean hydrogen needs to become cost-competitive with conventional fuels.
-For example, fuel cell (FC) cars are projected to achieve cost parity with diesel at commercial production volumes at a hydrogen cost of 5 €/kg.
+For example, fuel cell (FC) cars are projected to achieve cost parity with diesel at commercial production volumes at a hydrogen cost of $5 \notin$ kg.
 Clean hydrogen as a feedstock can reach parity with fossil-based inputs if the cost of carbon is included.

 Hydrogen production via electrolysis in general is currently more expensive than via other methods due to the capital costs and dependence on electricity costs.
-Especially when operated exclusively on renewable electricity, scarcity on green power increases the impact of these two cost factors on commercial viability.
+Renewable electricity could be a major driver to reduce costs due to their low specific costs compared to other origins of electricity.
+Nevertheless, fluctuating production and a resulting low number of full load hours have negative influence on the utilization of electrolysers.
 A second objective is to improve the efficiency of electrolyser systems to reduce costs and the electricity consumed.
-Together with improvements in efficiency, the resulting cost reductions should make it possible for electrolysis to be capable of producing zero emission hydrogen at a cost of below € 3/kg in the long term.
+Together with improvements in efficiency, the resulting cost reductions should make it possible for electrolysis to be capable of producing zero emission hydrogen at a cost of below \in 3/kg in the long term (Michael Ball, 2016).

-A long-term target is the process of photo reforming, which enables direct sunlight-driven conversion of abundant feedstocks like $H_2O$ , hydrogen containing waste or post-consumer plastics into hydrogen.
-This direct conversion of low-density solar energy into a high-density $H_2$ that can be transported and be used on demand has to be benchmarked against the two-step approach of power production via PV and splitting of $H_2O$ into $H_2$ and $O_2$ in an electrolysis.
+A long-term target is the process of photo reforming, which enables direct sunlightdriven conversion of abundant feedstocks like H2O, hydrogen containing waste or postconsumer plastics into hydrogen.
+This direct conversion of low-density solar energy into a high-density H2 that can be transported and be used on demand has to be benchmarked against the two-step approach of power production via PV and splitting of H2O into H2 and O2 in an electrolysis.

-Central and de-centralized sector linkage
+2.6 Central and de-centralized sector linkage

-- Short- and medium term research and development needs - Waste heat usage (integration in production as well as consumption systems), overall system optimisation - Small scale flexible fuel cells - Fleet refuelling based on local H2-generation - o Flexibility in hydrogen production based on fluctuating renewables supply - o Grid supportive operation of hydrogen systems - Economics and business economics and systemic aspects (e.g. new cooperations, usage of synergies) - o Norming, regulation, ... - Optimised distribution networks incl. energy efficiency (e.g. Pipeline, trailer, ship)

-- Long term research visions

-Exergy-optimised overall energy systems under boundaries of low cost and fulfilment of the Paris Agreement - e.g.: Examine interlinkages of decentralised and centralised sectors
+- Short- and medium term research and development needs - Waste heat usage (integration in production as well as consumption systems), overall system optimisation - Small scale flexible fuel cells - Fleet refuelling based on local H2-generation - Flexibility in hydrogen production based on fluctuating renewables supply - Grid supportive operation of hydrogen systems - Economics and business economics and systemic aspects (e.g., new cooperations, usage of synergies) - Norming, regulation, ... - Optimised distribution networks incl. energy efficiency (e.g., pipeline, trailer, ship) - Long term research visions - Exergy-optimised overall energy systems under boundaries of low cost and fulfilment of the Paris Agreement - e.g., examine interlinkages of decentralised and centralised sectors